dgerabagi/data-curation-environment/prompt.md

 - **Description:** A plan to implement a separate undo/redo history for each major text input in the PCPP to provide a more intuitive editing experience.
 - **Tags:** feature plan, ui, ux, undo, redo, state management

+### A75.
+DCE - Text Area Component A-B-C Test Plan
+- **Description:** A plan to create a test harness for the `NumberedTextarea` component to diagnose and fix persistent scrolling and alignment bugs.
+- **Tags:** plan, process, debugging, troubleshooting, ui, ux, react

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles